 Shopping for a mortgage?
-We'll be glad to talk about our many mortgage solutions!
-Give us a call today at (972) 292-0448.
+We'll be glad to answer your questions about your mortgage needs!
+Call us at (972) 292-0448.
 Ready to get started?
-Apply Online Now.
+Apply Here.

 Doing the Math

-You might look into paying points to reduce your interest rate.
-If you pay (on average) three percent of the mortgage loan amount up front, the savings for the term of the refinanced mortgage can be great.
-You may have heard that these points may be deducted on your income taxes, but as tax regulations can be ever-changing, please speak with a tax professional before making any decisions based on this.
+You might consider paying points to reduce your interest rate.
+If you pay (on average) 3% of the mortgage loan amount up front, your savings for the term of the new mortgage loan can be significant.
+Please consult a tax professional before acting on hear-say that these points paid may be deducted on your federal income taxes.

-One more cost that a borrower might consider is that a lower interest rate will lower the interest amount you'll deduct on your taxes.
+Another thing about taxes is that once your interest rate is reduced, naturally you'll also be lowering the paid interest amount that you will be able to deduct on your taxes.
+This is one more expense that some borrowers take into account.
 Call us at (972) 292-0448 to help you do the math.

-Most borrowers find that the savings each month quickly outweigh the up-front cost of refinancing.
-We can help you explore your options, considering the effect a refinance could have on your taxes, how likely you might be to sell in the next couple of years, and your available cash.
+Most borrowers find that the savings each month outweigh the initial cost of a refinance.
+We can help you explore what your options are, considering the effect a refinance might have on your taxes, how likely you may be to sell in the next couple of years, and your available cash.
 Call us at (972) 292-0448 to get you started.